sacalon/sacalon/README.md

   [Library Index](https://github.com/hascal/libs)
 </div>

-**Hascal** is a general-purpose open source programming language that makes it easy to build simple,optimal, reliable, and efficient software.
+**Hascal** is a general-purpose open source programming language that makes it easy to build simple, optimal, reliable, and efficient software.

 > **NOTES:**
 > - Hascal pronounces like "Pascal".